 The Pacer was launched by AMC to an unsuspecting American public in the spring of 1975.

 Into a sea of large, square and wallowy cars they floated a design so cutting edge it took the breath away.
-A small car that was wider than it was tall; 2 feet wider in fact, with a huge wrap around 3 piece rear window that gave it the appearance of a spaceship.
+A small car that was wider than it was tall—two feet wider in fact—with a huge wrap around three-piece rear window that gave it the appearance of a spaceship.
 The car had 70% more glass area than the average car in its class.
 And along with the futuristic styling came the promise of technology to match.

 Car and Driver was just as fervent, stating, “American Motors has decided conventional looks are passé but comfort and room for four are here to stay.
 The result; our first real urban transporter.”